Electronics - Noise Cancellation

 The transistors in a half bridge configuration would introduce shoot through noise if both transistors were to be switched on at the same time, just briefly.
 This very high current pulse must be avoided.

-See more on thyristors triacs below - these used to be used and could produce a lot of electrical interference.
+See more on thyristors triacs below - these used to be used and could produce a lot of electrical interference poor power factor loading or used expensive wound components.
 So most of those applications have changed and use other strategies.

 Learning lessons from older technology